robincornett/scriptless-social-sharing/readme.txt

 == Upgrade Notice ==

 2.0.0 big huge settings changes--now control sharing buttons by content type.
+Make sure to visit the plugin settings page, read, and update your settings.
 Also improvements on URL construction for output.

 == Changelog ==